pawelwaw-git/PrimeGenerator/Readme.md

 My goal is to get feedback from more expirienst programmers, whether my code is good enough or should i fix somehow.
-I want to know whether others programmers can call it "good OOP code" or "clean code" e.g whether code is desriptive enough.
+I want to know whether others programmers can call it "good OOP code" or "clean code" e.g whether code is descriptive enough.

 # Installation